-The Aromatic Plant Research Center (APRC) is a state-of-the-art laboratory that utilizes a variety of methods to detect adulteration and confirm the purity of essential oils.
-Our executive advisory board is internationally renowned for quality control testing and expertise within the essential oil industry.
+The Aromatic Plant Research Center (APRC) is a state-of-the-art laboratory that utilizes a variety of methods to detect adulteration and confirm the purity of natural products.
+Our executive advisory board is internationally renowned for quality control testing and expertise within the aromatic plant industry.

 Each board member is carefully selected from a variety of institutions with the goal to assemble the brightest minds from around the world.
-These doctorate-level individuals are the undisputed thought leaders in the essential oil industry and have dedicated their careers and research to the exploration of essential oils.
-The diversity of the Executive Board provides expertise well suited to answer questions on essential oil quality, study, propagation, distillation, sustainability, application, safety, and more.
+These doctorate-level individuals are the undisputed thought leaders in the essential oil industry and have dedicated their careers and research to the exploration of aromatic plants.
+The diversity of the Executive Board provides expertise well suited to answer questions on the quality of natural products and aromatic plants study, propagation, distillation, sustainability, and more.

-In addition to verifying the highest quality essential oils, the Executive Board is also on the cutting edge of essential oil research.
-Our world-class team has the ability to develop custom methods of analysis and are dedicated to discovering quality sourcing, testing, and application methods of essential oils.
+In addition to verifying the highest quality natural products, the Executive Board is also on the cutting edge of aromatic plant research.
+Our world-class team has the ability to develop custom methods of analysis and are dedicated to discovering quality sourcing, and testing of aromatic plants and natural products.

 Aaron Sorensen, MS